aaronbates/project-guidelines/css/css-guidelines.md

 - If it doesn't need to be done at run-time, don't do it at run-time — offload it to a build tool and reduce the weight on the server and/or client.
 Remember that more than 50% of web traffic happens on mobile devices.
 - Built-time pre-processing should probably always take precedence... **unless run-time is neccesary** for something like client inout or external data sources.
-- Use SASS / pre-processing for anything that's algebra heavy — think radians, Bézier curves or other fear-inducing work. `libSASS` can get the job done here better than JS (most likely).
+- Use pre-processing (Sass/LESS) for anything that's algebra heavy — think radians, Bézier curves or other fear-inducing work. `libSass` can get the job done here better than JS (most likely).
 - As things change in the future then PostCSS will be more relevant.
-SASS will need to fill less of the functions it has traditionally as browsers catch up.
+Sass will need to fill less of the functions it has traditionally as browsers catch up.
 - If you're looking for complete *Separation-of-Concerns* on an component level (welcome to the future) thes CSS-in-JS makes total sense...

 ### CSS-in-JS